newmohib/linux-administration/README.md

 - make a child directory: mkdir test/testchild
 - go home: cd
 - go to last folder: cd -
+- history 10 // history with last 10
+-
+-
 ##### FLAGS HELPS
   1: To Extend the functionality of the command you  are running
   2: To Tell A Commnad How you want IT to work